Yamaha XTZ 250

 Furthemore this was a very good opportunity to put my Yamaha

-Ténéré 250 on the road again, this time completely
+Ténéré 250 on the road again, this

 equipped, having Theresa as my pillion passenger, and fully loaded.
 In